ostis-ai/py-sc-client/README.md

 ## template_generate
-Generate a construction in the KB memory by a template.
+Generate a construction in the KB memory by template.

 *Parameters*: An ScTemplate class object or an scs-template as a string, an ScTemplateGenParams class object.
 *Returns*: An ScTemplateResult class object.